nodejs/node/doc/api/events.md

 added: REPLACEME
 -->

-> Stability: 3 - Legacy
+> Stability: 3 - Legacy: The WHATWG spec considers it deprecated and users shouldn't use it at all.

 * `type` {string}
 * `bubbles` {boolean}